The Scottish Highlands

 Loch an Eilean – spectacular walk with a ruined island castle in the loch.
-One of Scotlands most popular short walks.
+A popular short walk.

-Loch Morlich Water Sports – paddleboarding, kayaking, mountain biking etc in of Scotland’s finest settings.
+Loch Morlich Water Sports – paddleboarding, kayaking, mountain biking in one of Scotland’s finest settings.

 Loch Ness & Dores Beach – cracking place to view Loch Ness.
 From the village of Dores you can follow the road up the hill to great views looking down over the loch.